HosnaJabbari/Knotty/README.md

-# CCJ
+# Knotty

 ### Description
-Contains three software implementations of CCJ.
-CCJ is a MFE (minimum free energy) based method for predicting the psuedoknotted secondary structures of RNA sequences.
+Knotty is a MFE (minimum free energy) based method for predicting the psuedoknotted secondary structures of RNA sequences.
-There are three different versions of CCJ that are compared for the WABI 2017 paper submission.
-For general usage, Sparse CCJ is recommended to be used.

-CCJ should work on most Linux or Mac machines.
+Knotty should work on most Linux or Mac machines.

-The different versions are as follows:
-Original CCJ is the original CCJ detailed in ["Algorithms for prediction of RNA pseudoknotted secondary structures"](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0167140).
-Modified CCJ is a version of Original CCJ that uses the DP09 energy model.
-Sparse CCJ is a "sparsified" version of Modified CCJ that uses less memory than any of the other versions.

-### Organization
-SimFold is contained in the [Simfold subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/simfold) and is required to be installed as a library before using any version of CCJ.

-Original CCJ is contained in the [Original_CCJ subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/Original_CCJ).
-Sparse CCJ is contained in the [Sparse_CCJ subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/Sparse_CCJ).
-Modified CCJ is used by running Sparse CCJ with a special argument.
-This is detailed in the [README.md](https://github.com/HosnaJabbari/CCJ/tree/master/Sparse_CCJ#sparse-ccj) in the [Sparse_CCJ subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/Sparse_CCJ).

-Instructions for usage are in the READMEs of the respective subdirectories.

 ### Installation:
 Requirements: A compiler that supports C++11 standard (tested with g++ version 4.7.2 or higher)  and CMake version 3.1 or greater.

-[CMake](https://cmake.org/install/) version 3.1 or greater must be installed in a way that CCJ can find it.
+[CMake](https://cmake.org/install/) version 3.1 or greater must be installed in a way that Knotty can find it.
 To test if your Mac or Linux system already has CMake, you can type into a terminal:
 ```
 cmake --version